-Malayan tapirs are sometimes called “Oreo” tapirs because their distinctive black and white color pattern resembles an Oreo cookie.
+Malayan tapirs are sometimes called “Oreo” tapirs because of their distinctive black and white color pattern resembles an Oreo cookie.
 The black on the front and back with white or gray in the middle is a form of camouflage that breaks up the tapir’s outline in the shadows of the forest.
-The stripes and spots on the vulnerable young help them blend into the dappled sunlight and leaf shadows of the forest and protects them from predators.
+The stripes and spots on the vulnerable babies help them blend into the dappled sunlight and leaf shadows of the forest and protects them from predators.

-IUCN Status: Vulnerable.
+IUCN Status: Endangered

 The biggest threat to tapirs is habitat loss due to land clearance for human settlement and agriculture.
 Clear cutting for lumber and flooding by hydroelectric dam projects also pose threats to tapirs.
 In some areas they are hunted for food and for the live animal trade.